 Cost: Varies for each plugin (average is $29/year or less)

 You need to have a domain email.
-You will need this for your email service provider, so you can send emails.
+You will need this for your email service provider so that you can send emails.
 If you don’t yet have one, get one now (learn how to set up a GSuite account for your site).

 You can log into your cPanel through your host to check it, but that is cumbersome.
 Instead, invest in connecting your domain email through Google – namely GSuite.
 Your emails will come and go through your domain address.